Back

 As a part of Visa Climate Tech Hackathon 2024, we developed ReThread, a conceptual digital platform promoting sustainable fashion by encouraging clothing reuse and recycling.
 In partnership with Visa, it rewards eco-friendly purchases made using a Visa card, supporting a circular fashion economy.

-My Role
+My Role - UX Designer

 Team of 2